 We have seen it time again.
 An internal enthusiast is presenting a case for MDM, highlighting the strategic value of MDM, when someone in the audience rains on the parade by asking “… that all sounds good, but how does it help us, specifically”.
 The answer to that question is somewhat unique to each company, but it is readily available.
 All you need to do is ask the people in the company whose job is affected by data, which is probably most people and track some of their responses to the root data issue.

 Bad data was jamming up the supply chain between this manufacturer and its customers.
-Digging into the root causes, we found weights and measures were entered multiple times, independently.
-Some would round the numbers, and others would carry the decimals out multiple places.
+Weights and measurements were entered multiple times when we started digging for the root causes.
+Some rounded the numbers, and others carried the decimals out multiple places.
 A unit variance of .1 ounce doesn’t seem like much until you multiply it by a truckload.
-In this case, there weren’t just delays, but they were also experiencing significant fines that they just accepted as a cost of doing business.
+In this case, there weren’t just delays, but significant fines that they accepted as a cost of doing business.
 They could have justified the MDM investment in this area alone.

 That’s right, over $10B in sales with manual data entry and spreadsheet master files.
 Now we’re getting at some of the systemic issues MDM can address.
-We can ensure data is entered correctly, we can develop and manage policies, we can capture and manage incremental data, and we can do it all up front before we hit some of the downstream impacts outlined here.
+We ensure data is entered correctly while developing and managing policies.
+Then, we capture and manage incremental data, and we do it all up front before we hit some of the downstream impacts we’ve outlined.

 So in the case of this company, as is the fact with most – yes, MDM can help with many data related issues that are impacting the business today.
 The challenge is that, too often, the tactical is obvious to us as MDM enthusiasts and we are more excited about the profound impact MDM can have on the company.
 We see the forest, and we forget that some of the execs want to see some trees.
 It’s why we take a very deliberate approach to MDM.
 We like to design and implement a vision that delivers game-changing results while demonstrating tactical wins along the way.